travelping/ping-exporter/README.md

     layer3: true
 ```

-The value key would be called `layer1.layer2.layer3` with the value `true` when mentioned in this documentation.
+The value key would be called `layer1.layer2.layer3` with the value `true`
-To use *environmental variables* for configuration, the key translates to `PINGEXPORTER_LAYER1_LAYER2_LAYER3`.
+when mentioned in this documentation.
+To use *environmental variables* for
+configuration, the key translates to `PINGEXPORTER_LAYER1_LAYER2_LAYER3`.
 So every `.` will be replaced by `_` and the name will be all caps.

-Further list items will be seperated by space, e.g. `PINGEXPORTER_TARGET="192.0.2.1 192.0.2.2"`
+Further list items will be seperated by space, e.g.
+`PINGEXPORTER_TARGET="192.0.2.1 192.0.2.2"`

-The configuration in `yaml` format has to be saved under `/etc/ping-exporter/ping-exporter.yaml` as of now.
+The configuration in `yaml` format has to be saved under
+`/etc/ping-exporter/ping-exporter.yaml` as of now.
-The priority of environmental variables is higher than the one of the configuration file and
+The priority of environmental variables is higher than the one of the
-therefore will override the values.
+configuration file and therefore will override the values.

-### configuration parameters
+### Configuration parameters

 The following configuration parameters are available so far: